RobinKwong/contemporarynarratives/_posts/2023-02-13-its-criminal.md

 The initiative is a collaboration between [Contemporary Narratives Lab](https://contemporarynarratives.org/), [The Ferret](https://theferret.scot/) and [Greater Govanhill](https://www.greatergovanhill.com/) magazine, supported by [City University of London](https://www.city.ac.uk/)’s Higher Education Innovation Funding Knowledge Exchange.
 We will be working with a group of people with direct experience of the criminal justice system and with people from communities often scapegoated or blamed for crime.

-Together, we will be investigating the many ways in which traditional crime reporting models can perpetuate inequality and negative perceptions of certain neighbourhoods.
+Together, we will be investigating the many ways in which traditional crime reporting models can perpetuate inequality and negative perceptions of certain neighbourhoods and groups.
 We'll look at relationships between the media and the police.
 Lastly we will also collectively imagine and bring to life different ways of thinking about reporting on justice, as well as how to create news and information that benefits everyone.

 We will be running a pop-up newsletter during the process, to share interviews, ideas, resources, and keep you updated with the progress of the project and ways you can get involved.
 In the summer, It’s Criminal participants will put on a live collaborative journalism show presenting our findings.
 There will also be a special edition of Greater Govanhill magazine dedicated to exploring the issues, as well as potential for a community-led investigation to come out with The Ferret.